particle-iot/docs/src/content/connect.md

 Procedure:

+1. Hold down BOTH buttons
-Hold down both buttons, then release the RST button, while holding down the MODE button.
-Release the MODE button as soon as the LED starts flashing yellow.
+2. Release only the RST button, while holding down the MODE button.
+3. Wait for the LED to start flashing yellow
+6. Release the MODE button

 The Core now is in the DFU mode.

 <iframe class="vine-embed" src="https://vine.co/v/MahhI1Fg7O6/embed/simple" width="320" height="320" frameborder="0"></iframe>